-We’re not condoning fans throwing objects onto football pitches, but sometimes you can’t help but be impressed by the imagination of some fans.
+We’re not condoning throwing objects onto football pitches, but sometimes you can’t help but be impressed by the imagination of fans.

 We’ve all felt that infuriating frustration which makes you want to do something, anything, while watching our clubs – although we can’t say we’ve ever been tempted to throw a car door onto the pitch.

 The same can’t be said for this lot.
-If anything, however, we’re impressed with how they got these objects into the stadium to start with.
+We’re just impressed they got these objects into the stadium to start with.